 Eliminate bulges and bumps that detract from your appearance in your favorite clothing.
 Body contouring procedures can help you achieve the tone and definition that diet and exercise alone cannot produce.
-In Georgia our office, led by board-certified plastic surgeon Dr. Lisa Bootstaylor, provides liposuction and other body contouring procedures for residents of Atlanta, Buckhead, Marietta, Sandy Springs, and surrounding communities.
+In Georgia, our office, led by plastic surgeon Dr. Lisa Bootstaylor, provides liposuction and other body contouring procedures for residents in the metro Atlanta area and surrounding communities in Georgia.

 What is Liposuction?